 As your child transitions from being a toddler to an independent little tike it is easy to wonder which sports will be their thing and which sports will be huge flops.
 You’ll consider many sports ranging from team sports, such as t-ball and baseball, or more independent sports, such as gymnastics and golf.

-While a tradition baseball game requires 9 players to play, a typical tee ball team consists of 5 to 7 players that range in ages from 4 to 6 years old.
+While a traditional baseball game requires 9 players to play, a typical tee ball team consists of 5 to 7 players that range in age from 4 to 6 years old.
 Smaller teams ensure every player plays every game and has several chances to bat and play the field.

 Bases are no more than 50 feet apart.

-In baseball the bases are positioned at 90 feet apart.
+In baseball, the bases are positioned 90 feet apart.
 Many leagues position bases for tee ball games to be no more than 50 feet apart.
 Running 50 feet to each base gives players the opportunity to be active, without experiencing total exhaustion.

 Tee ball games never have a throwing pitcher.

-In traditional baseball games the pitcher throws the ball to a catcher while the batter or hitter attempts to hit a home run with a bat.
+In traditional baseball games, the pitcher throws the ball to a catcher while the batter or hitter attempts to hit a home run with a t ball bat, which is different than a baseball bat.
 However, in tee ball the ball is placed on a tee.

 This tee is often adjustable to accommodate the various heights of the players and is supported by an attached home base plate.
 The batter hits the ball directly off the tee and is given as many turns as needed to make a fair hit.